harryphelps2/SportsDataVisualisation/README.md

 - Distance as an absolute value and a percentage around the world.

-- Map of distance around the world: Shows a google map of the world and plots a polyline of total distance starting at my house to see how far I would have travelled as the crow flies (currently in Algeria).
+- Map of distance around the world: Shows a google map of the world and plots a polyline of total distance starting at my house to see how far I would have travelled as the crow flies (currently in Algeria 👍).

 ### Features Left to Implement